renovatebot/renovate/website/docs/configuration-options.md

 Add configuration here to specifically override settings for `setup.py` files.

 Warning: `setup.py` support is currently in beta, so is not enabled by default.
-You will need to configure `{ "pip_setup": { "enabled": true }}" to enable.
+You will need to configure `{ "pip_setup": { "enabled": true }}` to enable.

 ## pipenv

 Add configuration here to change pipenv settings, e.g. to change the file pattern for pipenv so that you can use filenames other than Pipfile.

-Warning: 'pipenv' support is currently in beta, so it is not enabled by default.
-You will need to configure `{ "pipenv": { "enabled": true }}" to enable.
+Warning: `pipenv` support is currently in beta, so it is not enabled by default.
+You will need to configure `{ "pipenv": { "enabled": true }}` to enable.

 ## poetry